 Dive clubs and group discounts:

-Groups of 9 guests or more will receive an additional 1 extra place free of charge.
+Groups of 9 guests or more - 1 extra person can join free of charge.

 If this is your only planned visit to Malaysian Borneo then we strongly recommend that you consider a 2 night add-on stay at the Sepilok Nature Resort, Sandakan in Sabah, to allow you to witness the not-to-be-missed jungle adventures with orang utans.

-When park guest permit numbers allow, there is a 3 dive trip to Sipadan (including packed lunch).
+When park guest permit numbers allow, there is a 2 dive trip to Sipadan (including packed lunch).
 Alternatively it will be a 3 dive day around Mabul or Kapalai.
 Unlimited buddy diving under the Seaventures platform is also included.
 Sipadan is a 25 minute boat ride from the rig.
 The Mabul dive sites are just a few minutes away, and Kapalai can be reached in about 12 minutes.

 Gear up and ride the elevator down to the dive boat or to the waters edge and stride off - now there's a novel entry!